mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
-1. **The Forbidden Dig:** Found a pre-Worldrend site five years ago that she's kept secret because what's there is too dangerous to excavate.
+1. **The Forbidden Dig:** Found a pre-Worldrend site nearly a century ago that she's kept secret because what's there is too dangerous to excavate.
 2. **The Tomb Raiders:** More than just a buyer—she founded the guild thirty years ago to fund her research, then "left" while keeping a controlling interest.
 3. **Personal Tragedy:** Lost her husband and daughter on an expedition fifteen years ago.
 Threw herself into work to avoid dealing with grief she's never processed.
 4. **The Artifact Collection:** Has a private collection of artifacts too dangerous or valuable to document publicly.